The 22 Best Pacific Coast Highway Stops for Your West Coast Road Trip

 Bixby Creek Bridge is a rough starting point for the north end of Big Sur – and that too is iconic as the landscape you probably imagine when you picture the PCH in your mind.
 From here, there aren’t many Pacific Coast Highway stops, but there’s plenty of scenery to enjoy during the drive.

-While there is plenty of wildlife that call the Pacific Coast Highway, in most cases you need to stop for a while to try and spot them – such as at the Whale Watch Bar in Little River or at the Monterey Aquarium.
-Elephant Seal Beach is one great wildlife spot, as you can often spot big blubbery elephant seals snoozing on the sand – or posturing with one another to see who’s the biggest, baddest seal on the beath.
+While there is plenty of wildlife that calls the Pacific Coast Highway, in most cases, you need to stop for a while to try and spot them – such as at the Whale Watch Bar in Little River or at the Monterey Aquarium.
+Elephant Seal Beach is one great wildlife spot, as you can often spot big blubbery elephant seals snoozing on the sand – or posturing with one another to see who’s the biggest, baddest seal on the beach.

 Be aware: there’s a big parking area and an equally big smell – elephant seals have a very particular odor that may make you want to cut your stay a little short!